evenorog/undo/README.md

 * [Command](https://docs.rs/undo/latest/undo/trait.Command.html) provides the base functionality for all commands.
 * [Record](https://docs.rs/undo/latest/undo/struct.Record.html) provides basic linear undo-redo functionality.
 * [History](https://docs.rs/undo/latest/undo/struct.History.html) provides non-linear undo-redo functionality that allows you to jump between different branches.
-* Queue wraps a record or history and extends them with queue functionality.
+* Queues wraps a record or history and extends them with queue functionality.
-* Checkpoint wraps a record or history and extends them with checkpoint functionality.
+* Checkpoints wraps a record or history and extends them with checkpoint functionality.
 * Commands can be merged into a single command by implementing the [merge](https://docs.rs/undo/latest/undo.Command.html#method.merge) method on the command.
   This allows smaller commands to be used to build more complex operations, or smaller incremental changes to be